 DECaDE researchers led some of the earliest user studies of non-fungible tokens and their strengths and weaknesses, proposing innovations to advance this technology to create fairer forms of a decentralised market that gives creatives better agency over re-use.

-Working on a joint project – Reduced International Trade (RFIT) – with the Cabinet Office and HMRC, DECaDE looked towards Distributed Ledger Technology to help shape the 2025 UK Border Strategy.
-We continue to push this work forward with our public sector partners.
+Working on a joint project – Reduced International Trade (RFIT) – with the Cabinet Office and HMRC, DECaDE looked towards Distributed Ledger Technology to help shape the 2025 UK Border Strategy, resulting in publishing the Governance Framework for the Evolution of UK Cross-Border Trade Ecosystem .

 DECaDE looks ahead to create impact in our increasingly decentralised digital economy, by developing technological solutions to enable a prosperous and safe digital society for all.